JuliaAI/MLJScientificTypes.jl/docs/src/index.md

 Here `nlevels(x) = length(levels(x.pool))`.

-## Automatic type conversion for tabular data
+## Automatic type conversion

-The `autotype` function allows to use specific rules in order to guess appropriate scientific types for the data.
+The `autotype` function allows to use specific rules in order to guess appropriate scientific types for *tabular* data.
 Such rules would typically be more constraining than the ones implied by the active convention.
 When `autotype` is used, a dictionary of suggested types is returned for each column in the data; if none of the specified rule applies, the ambient convention is used as "fallback".

 The function is called as: